Labor Department not deterred in fiduciary rule proposal

 In a Q&A session at the conference on Monday morning, he told attendees the agency will outline certain scenarios where they can still be compensated and work with IRAs.

-“That was a significant point,” said Marcy Supovitz, a principal with Boulay Donnelly & Supovitz Consulting Group Inc and president of the National Association of Plan Advisors.
+“That was a significant point,” said Marcie Supovitz, a principal with Boulay Donnelly & Supovitz Consulting Group Inc and president of the National Association of Plan Advisors.

 Separately, Davis said the Labor Department will send out answers in the next few weeks to frequently asked questions about its rule on 401(k) plan fee disclosure, which takes effect this summer.
 That is welcome news for advisers, mutual fund companies and record keepers that work with 401(k) plans.